 651-300-4701, ext.
 1

 In 2016, Annie was named the first executive director of the Citizens Utility Board of Minnesota.
 She joined CUB after serving as the executive director of the Legislative Energy Commission, a nonpartisan office of the Minnesota House and Senate.
-In her role, Annie staffed the bipartisan commission of 20 legislators charged with weighing the environmental and economic impacts of state energy policy.
+In her role, Annie staffed the bipartisan commission of 20 legislators charged with evaluating the environmental and economic impacts of state energy policy.
 Previously, Annie was the Senior Policy Manager of the Citizens League, a citizen-based public policy nonprofit.

 Annie co-founded the Capitol Pathways Internship Program, which places students of color and Native American students in legislative internships, so that Minnesota government better represents the state’s diversity.
 She was also the founding board chair of NAVIGATE, a nonprofit organization created by and for immigrant students seeking higher education, leadership development, and policy change.

 Annie received a bachelor’s degree in Political Science from Haverford College in Pennsylvania.
 She lives outside Cannon Falls with her husband, Avery, and their dog, Gus.